MoFEM/mofem-cephas/media/paper.md

   ![Examples of user modules implemented using `MoFEM`.\label{fig:examples}](figures/mofem_modules_examples.png){width=100%}

- `MoFEM` is designed to provide efficient tools for solving a given problem.
+ `MoFEM` is designed to provide efficient tools for solving a wide variety of user-defined problems.
  Fig. \ref{fig:shell} shows an example of error-driven *p-adaptivity* on hierarchical approximation base with a multi-grid solver applied to the Scordelis-Lo perforated roof problem [@kaczmarczyk2016prism].

   ![Example of *p-adaptivity* for hierarchical and heterogenous approximation with multi-grid solver applied for to Scordelis-Lo perforated roof problem using a solid shell element.\label{fig:shell}](figures/paper_shell.pdf)

-  In addition, `MoFEM` provides a convenient application programming interface allowing a user to freely choose the approximation base (e.g. Legrende or Jacobi polynomials) independently from the approximation space, and type and dimension of the field.
-Note that one can approximate scalar and vectorial fields on scalar base functions, or vectorial and tensorial fields on vectorial bases.
-Moreover, `MoFEM` permits to construct tensorial fields on tensorial bases, e.g. bubble base of zero normal and divergence free base functions, see example of such space in [@gopalakrishnan2012second].
-A `MoFEM` user can freely set approximation order on each entity of an element separately, e.g. edge, face, volume, or define a field on the skeleton.
-In Fig. \ref{fig:convergence} we present a convergence study for the mixed formulation of a transport/heat conduction problem, and below we outline a snippet for defining approximation space, base and order for each field in this example:
+  `MoFEM` provides a convenient application programming interface allowing a user to freely choose the approximation base (e.g. Legrende or Jacobi polynomials) independently from the approximation space, and type and dimension of the field.
+A user can approximate scalar and vectorial fields on scalar base functions, or vectorial and tensorial fields on vectorial bases.
+Moreover, `MoFEM` permits tensorial fields on tensorial bases, e.g. bubble base of zero normal and divergence free base functions, see example of such space in [@gopalakrishnan2012second].
+A `MoFEM` user can freely set the approximation order on each entity of an element separately, e.g. edge, face, volume, or define a field on the skeleton.
+In Fig. \ref{fig:convergence} we present a convergence study for the mixed formulation of a transport/heat conduction problem, and below we outline a snippet of the code for defining approximation space, base and order for each field in this example:

   ```c++